bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 In this last configuration, DVD iso will be mounted from /dev/cdrom instead of being copied to save space.

-It is recommended to only choose minimal install during packages selections.
+It is recommended to only choose minimal install during packages selections (core or minimal server).
 Also, it is recommended to let system in English, and only set your keyboard and time zone to your country.

 Prepare for Ansible
 ===================